Skip to Content

-Water is not something most of us give much thought.
+Water is not something most of us give much thought to.
 When we are thirsty, we turn on the tap or reach for a water bottle.
 But what do animals do when they are thirsty?
 Do animals need water to survive, and what happens if animals cannot find a safe water source?

-Animals Need Water To Survive
+Do Animals Need Water To Survive?

 Without water, all animals would begin suffering from eye conditions due to their eyes drying out.
 Water is essential for regulating body temperature, especially for endothermic (warm-blooded) animals.
 During digestion, water is required for efficient metabolic reactions to ensure the proper breakdown of food and absorption of nutrients.